wanxuanz/INFO30005_snack_in_van/README.md

 ## General info
 This is project is about creating an vendor app and customer app from scratch.
-The home page of our website is https://snacks-in-a-van-webg100.herokuapp.com.
+* The home page of our website is https://snacks-in-a-van-webg100.herokuapp.com.
-The customer side application can be accessed by https://snacks-in-a-van-webg100.herokuapp.com/customer.
+* The customer side application can be accessed by https://snacks-in-a-van-webg100.herokuapp.com/customer.
-The vendor side application can be accessed through https://snacks-in-a-van-webg100.herokuapp.com/vender.
+* The vendor side application can be accessed through https://snacks-in-a-van-webg100.herokuapp.com/vender.

+## Detail info
+* hahah
+*
+## Instructions of Using code
+clone this repository and install all the dependencies in **package.json** and type **npm start** to run the code.
+However, you may not be able to run these codes because you cannot access our database.
+Further information will be posted here soon or you can email the following: **yuwenmichael@student.unimelb.edu.au** to ask for authentication.

 ## Technologies
 Project is created with: